 A significant part of our research over the last ten years has focused on multi-scale interfaces.
-We designed and evaluated novel interaction techniques, but also worked actively on the development of open-source UI toolkits for multi-scale interfaces (see Section 6.2).
-These interfaces let users navigate large but relatively homogeneous datasets at different levels of detail, on both workstations [69], [31], [65], [64], [63], [32], [68], [30], [70] and wall-sized displays [5], [55], [67], [60], [33], [39], [38].
+We designed and evaluated novel interaction techniques, but also worked actively on the development of open-source UI toolkits for multi-scale interfaces (http://zvtm.sf.net).
+These interfaces let users navigate large but relatively homogeneous datasets at different levels of detail, on both workstations [71], [30], [67], [66], [65], [31], [70], [29], [72] and wall-sized displays [62], [57], [69], [61], [33], [39], [38].
 This part of the ILDA research program is about extending multi-scale navigation in two directions: 1.
 Enabling the representation of multiple, spatially-registered but widely varying, multi-scale data layers in Geographical Information Systems (GIS); 2.
 Generalizing the multi-scale navigation paradigm to interconnected, heterogeneous datasets as found on the Web of Data.

 The first research problem is mainly investigated in collaboration with IGN in the context of ANR project MapMuxing (Section 9.2.1), which stands for multi-dimensional map multiplexing.
-Project MapMuxing aims at going beyond the traditional pan & zoom and overview+detail interface schemes, and at designing and evaluating novel cartographic visualizations that rely on high-quality generalization, i.e., the simplification of geographic data to make it legible at a given map scale [76], [77], and symbol specification.
+Project MapMuxing aims at going beyond the traditional pan & zoom and overview+detail interface schemes, and at designing and evaluating novel cartographic visualizations that rely on high-quality generalization, i.e., the simplification of geographic data to make it legible at a given map scale [78], [79], and symbol specification.
 Beyond project MapMuxing, we are also investigating multi-scale multiplexing techniques for geo-localized data in the specific context of ultra-high-resolution wall-sized displays, where the combination of a very high pixel density and large physical surface (Figure 2) enable us to explore designs that involve collaborative interaction and physical navigation in front of the workspace.
 This is work done in cooperation with team Massive Data at Inria Chile.